 ALPMA is the peak Australasian professional membership association for legal practice managers and leaders.
-Inviting the expertise of Nicole Shelley as guest blogger, Nicole details how to maximise social media as an essential and effective marketing and client engagement tool for law firms.
+As our expert guest blogger, Nicole Shelley explains how to maximise social media as an essential and effective marketing and client engagement tool for law firms.

 See the original article here.